Emily-Rose-K/flower-farm/README.md

   - watered sapling
       - watered saplings will also have an interval that determines when they grow. when a watered sapling grows, it must be removed from the canvas and replaced with a flower.

-- dirt mounds (mvp)
+- plop of dirt s (mvp)
-  - dirt mounds are areas that can be full or empty (boolean). empty dirt mounds can receive a seed from the farmer. full dirt mounds do nothing. useless piece's of 💩.
+  - plop of dirt is an area that can be full or empty (boolean). empty plops of dirt can receive a seed from the farmer. full plops of dirt  do nothing. useless piece's of 💩.

 - flowers (mvp)
   - flowers are the final evolution of the seed. flowers will have an interval that determines when they get thirsty (boolean). when a flower gets watered it will be removed from the cancas and replaced with a watered flower.